c3lang/c3-web/src/content/docs/Language Overview/types.md

 ## Naming

 All user defined types in C3 starts with upper case.
 So `MyStruct` or `Mystruct` would be fine, `mystruct_t` or `mystruct` would not.
-This naming requirement ensures that the language is easy to parse for tools.
+This naming requirement ensures that the language *is easy to parse for tools*.
-It is possible to use attributes to change the external name of a type:
+It is possible to use attributes to change the *external* name of a type:

 ```c3
 struct Stat @extern("stat")